- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 Why Does Sorbitol Cause Gas?

 On top of this, the gut bacteria feed on the fibre that’s found in eggplant and this also creates gas.
-Most people don’t really notice this, they just pass it out naturally, but in people with IBS or sensitive digestive systems an level of excessive gas formed if the eggplant hangs around in the digestive system for too long, can cause problems like stomach cramps and bloating.
+Most people don’t really notice this, they just pass it out naturally, but in people with IBS or sensitive digestive systems, a level of excessive gas formed if the eggplant hangs around in the digestive system for too long can cause problems like stomach cramps and bloating.

-The combination is the most common reason why eggplants (or aubergine) causes gas.
+The combination is the most common reason why eggplant (or aubergine) causes gas.
 But it isn’t the only reason you might get gas after eating eggplant.